-- 3. [IN xx0 FORMATION (4-MAN CREW)] Be in position 5 yards behind the goal posts.
+- 3. [IN xx0 FORMATION (CREW OF 4)] Adopt the "Judge off" mechanic (211 formation).

+Be in position 3-5 yards behind the goal posts, in a position where you can comfortably see both goal posts without straining your neck.
 You have responsibility for ruling whether or not the ball passes above the crossbar and between both uprights. - 4.
-[IN xx1 FORMATION (5/6C-MAN CREW)] Be in position one yard behind your goal post (the one nearest the press-box side of the field).
+[IN 2x1 FORMATION (CREW OF 5)][†] Be in position one yard behind your goal post (the one nearest the press-box side of the field).
 You are responsible for ruling whether the ball passes inside your upright.
-The Back Judge has responsibility for the other upright and whether or not the ball passes above the crossbar.
+The Back Judge has responsibility for the other upright and whether or not the ball passes above the crossbar. - 5.
+[IN 3x1 FORMATION (CREW OF 6C)] Be in normal scrimmage down position. †

-- 1. [LINE JUDGE WHEN BEHIND GOAL POSTS] - (a) Observe the ball from kick to when it becomes obvious whether the attempt will be successful or not. - (b) If you consider the kick to be successful, communicate ("good", nod) with your colleague (if you have one)[◊] behind the posts and together come out between the uprights (approximately one yard into the end zone) giving the score signal [S5] as you come to a stop. - (c) If you consider the kick to have failed, give the no score signal [S10] or, if the kick is wide to your side, only the kick wide signal [Sup15].
-Do not signal a touchback.

-- (d) Hold either signal for at least five seconds and until you know the Referee has seen it. - (e) [IN xx0 FORMATION (4-MAN CREW)] Blow your whistle when the result of the kick is obvious. - (f) If the kick is short or blocked and the ball is possessed by Team B,[◊] move into position to officiate the kick play as a punt. - 2.
-After the kick, jog in towards the pile of players in the middle of the field.
+- 1. [LINE JUDGE WHEN BEHIND GOAL POSTS] - (a) Observe the ball from kick to when it becomes obvious whether the attempt will be successful or not. - (b) If you consider the kick to be successful, communicate ("good", nod) with your colleague (if you have one) behind the posts and together come out between the uprights (approximately one yard into the end zone) giving the score signal [S5] as you come to a stop. - (c) If you consider the kick to have failed, give the no score signal [S10].
+If the kick is wide to your side, you may also give the kick wide signal [Sup15].
+Do not signal a touchback. - (d) Hold either signal for at least five seconds and until you know the Referee has seen it - (e) [IN xx0 FORMATION (CREW OF 4)] Blow your whistle when the result of the kick is obvious.
+There is no need to wait until the ball touches the ground (or something else) provided it is clear what the result of the kick is/will be. - (f) If the kick is short or blocked and the ball is possessed by Team B, move into position to officiate the kick play as a punt. - 2.
+[LINESMAN] and - [LINE JUDGE WHEN NOT BEHIND GOAL POSTS] After the kick, jog in towards the pile of players in the middle of the field.
 This will force you to keep your eyes on the players and discourage you from looking to see if the kick is good or not.
 If trouble occurs, you will be in a better position to assist the Umpire in dealing with it.